Edit Drop Down List in Excel (Table of Content)

 Example #1 – Editing a Comma Separated List

-A comma-separated drop-down list is the one under which you have defined list variables manually using comma to separate them.
-Suppose you have some questions to the person who came for an interview in your company, those questions are having polar answers (Yes/NO/May Be).
+A comma-separated drop-down list is the one under which you have defined list variables manually using a comma to separate them.
+Suppose you have some questions to the person who came for an interview in your company; those questions are having polar answers (Yes/NO/May Be).
 You can see the image below for better generalization.

 Suppose we wanted to change the source value from “May Be” to “Not Sure”.
 You can do the same by following the below steps: